kuldeeptiwari91/Calculator-app/README.md

 ## Contact

-For any questions, bug reports, or suggestions, please feel free to contact the project owner at kuldeeptiwari9162@gmail.com .
+For any questions, bug reports, or suggestions, please feel free to contact me at kuldeeptiwari9162@gmail.com .

 Enjoy using the Calculator App and simplify your calculations with style!